 Leadership starts at the top so respect must also start at the top.
 And for respect to be effective, it must be consistent, genuine and easy to perceive.

-Establishing mutual respect in the workplace benefits everyone and it is free with huge returns.
+Establishing respectful relationships in the workplace benefits everyone and it is free with huge returns.